 I purchased tickets for an upcoming visit.
 How do I reschedule?

 Our Contact Center staff can work with you to reschedule your reservations to a later date.

 I can’t reschedule my visit.
 Can I get a refund?

 All advance ticket sales have been refunded.
 If you have any questions or issues, you can reach our reservations team at firstname.lastname@example.org.

 Is the parking ramp still open?

-Yes, the parking ramp is still open for its regularly scheduled hours and contract/debit parkers.
+Yes, the parking ramp is still open.
+View the parking ramp hours and pricing here.